 Yams are often mistakenly called sweet potatoes and vice versa, but these are actually two different vegetables.
-A true yam is the tuber of a tropical vine and it's not even distantly related to the sweet potato.
+A true yam is the tuber of a tropical vine that can grow over seven feet in length, and it's not even distantly related to the sweet potato.
 Yams are a popular vegetable in Latin American and Caribbean markets, but the genuine article can be difficult to find in U.S. stores.
-This tuber can grow over seven feet in length.

 How to Identify a Real Yam

-True yams are indigenous to Africa and Asia with most being grown in Africa, but there are over 150 varieties of yams available worldwide.
-Yams are mostly sold in chunks sealed in plastic wrap—if you can find them in the U.S. at all.
+True yams are indigenous to Africa and Asia, with most grown in Africa, but there are over 150 varieties of yams available worldwide.
+Yams are mostly sold in chunks, sealed in plastic wrap—if you can even find them in the U.S. at all.
 They can reach up to 150 pounds, but they can also be as small as your average spud.
-True yams have rough, dark skin.
-Their flesh can range from white to a reddish color, but it's usually white.
+True yams have rough, dark skin, and their flesh can range from white to reddish color, but it's usually white.

 What Does a Yam Taste Like?

-True yams don't contain as much Vitamin A and C as sweet potatoes.
-They're high in potassium and fiber.
+True yams don't contain as much Vitamin A and C as sweet potatoes, but they're high in potassium and fiber.